+Catherine Egan and Charles Moore’s unusual marriages take place in Newport.
 The town of Newport, Tipperary is just over the Limerick border, and many people on either side of this imaginary line have close ties.
 Proving this fact, the following story of Catherine Egan and Charles Moore starts in Newport and ends in Limerick via Clare.

 The Egan family left many lasting links in Newport society, which can be dated back to the early 19th century when Patrick Egan and his wife Bridget Kennedy ran a farm in Cully.
-Into this farm they bore at least two sons; John, born in 1814 and Michael born in 1816.
+Into this farm, they bore at least two sons; John, born in 1814, and Michael born in 1816.
 Bridget Kennedy was a native of Newport and has one of the earliest surviving baptismal records in Newport, her parents Patrick Kennedy and Maria Prittee taking her to the local chapel on the 14 May 1797.
 Coming from a small town like Newport, their son, Michael Egan would have most likely grown up with strong ties to his community, he would go on to take over his father’s farm.
 And as the years went by he took a wife Margaret, who also happened to have the surname Kennedy.
 Michael and Margaret had at least one child, Catherine Egan, born in 1851.
 They may have other children called Andrew and Hanora but the record of these are unclear.

-In another farm, some where in the county of Laois, ten years prior to Catherine Egan’s birth, a boy was born to Thomas Moore, his name was Charles Moore, but life was destined for more than that of a farmhand.
-As a 5 foot 8 ½ inch catholic teenager, Charles enlisted in the Royal Irish Constabulary (R.I.C.) on the 12 April 1869 through the sponsorship of Head Constable Smith.
+In another farm, somewhere in the county of Laois, ten years prior to Catherine Egan’s birth, a boy was born to Thomas Moore, his name was Charles Moore, but life was destined for more than that of a farmhand.
+As a 5 foot 8 ½ inch catholic teenager, Charles enlisted in the Royal Irish Constabulary (R.I.C.) on 12 April 1869 through the sponsorship of Head Constable Smith.
 He finished his training 24 July 1869 and was deployed throughout many areas in Tipperary North over the next few years.

 Catherine Egan was a Newport girl through and through.
-For down a lane off Main Street in Newport, hidden away from the view of most passers by, stands the chapel where she was baptised, the same chapel as her father and grandmother so many years before.
-Within the walls of this very chapel the interesting story of Catherine’s double marriage takes place.
+For down a lane off Main Street in Newport, hidden away from the view of most passers-by, stands the chapel where she was baptised, the same chapel as her father and grandmother so many years before.
+Within the walls of this very chapel, the interesting story of Catherine’s double marriage takes place.

 Although an inconvenience, this did not deter the couple, who took their plight in secret to the local priest, Thomas Meaghan, who presumably assisted in hatching the plan that would result in a double marriage for the two young lovers.
-And on the 17 November 1875, Charles and Catherine made their way to the Roman Catholic Chapel in Newport, where a religious marriage ceremony was performed.
+On 17 November 1875, Charles and Catherine made their way to the Roman Catholic Chapel in Newport, where a religious marriage ceremony was performed.
 According to records of this “secret” marriage, it had been witnessed by Andrew and Hanora Egan, most likely Catherine’s siblings.
 Hanora Egan signed her name as Anne on this document and Catherine used her full name.

 On the 15 August 1877, when Charles had obtained the proper permission to do so, the four returned to the very same chapel, where they signed the civil register, finally making their marriage legal.
-On this certificate Catherine Egan signed her name Kate and Hanora used her full name.
+On this certificate, Catherine Egan signed her name Kate and Hanora used her full name.
 It is known that Catherine’s father, Michael, had passed away before this second marriage was performed, what is unknown, but heartily hoped, is whether he had been able to witness the first.

 Over the years, Catherine had seven children, all of them were born in Clare and six of them survived until 1911.
 The family remained in Clare until Charles’ retirement from the R.I.C. which he did, on a full police pension, on the 2 August 1898.
-Afterwards, the family relocated to Limerick city, only four of the children were with them, for this, their final move.
+Afterward, the family relocated to Limerick city, only four of the children were with them, for this, their final move.

 Although many of her years were spent in Clare and Limerick, with her husband and children, Catherine Egan never lost her ties with Newport.
-Despite all of her travelling, her grandchildren were raised on many tales of the Egan’s from Cully.
+Despite all of her traveling, her grandchildren were raised on many tales of the Egan’s from Cully.